mapbox/mapbox-java/docbox/content/2.0.0/getting_started.md

 4. Under dependencies add a new build rule for the latest mapbox-android-services
 5. Click the Sync Project with Gradle Files near the toolbar in Studio

 > **Note:** If your application is close or exceeds the 65k method count limit, you can mitigate this problem by specifying only the specific Mapbox Android Service APIs instead of all of them.
-See the Selectively compiling APIs section below.
+See the selectively compiling APIs section below.

 ```groovy
 compile 'com.mapbox.mapboxsdk:mapbox-android-services:2.0.0'